 7fde6a891000 WatcherThread [stack: 11773d000,11783d000] [id=394514432]

 The bug did not appear when I downloaded Java 1.7 from Oracle, installed it, and adjusted my PATH and JAVA_HOME settings.

-#11 Updated by Derik Barseghian almost 7 years ago
+#11 Updated by Derik Barseghian about 7 years ago

 In the last Kepler 2.4 call it was suggested I just use JFileChooser when OS X 10.8 and Java 1.6 is detected, since this is the only scenario we've thus far found that causes this JVM crash.
 Attached is a patch to PtGUIUtilities that does this.
 Is this ok with you Christopher?